vedangj044/vedangj044.github.io/content/_index.md

 # ![alien](https://github.githubassets.com/images/icons/emoji/unicode/1f47d.png) About me

 I am currently a college student.
-I love programming and build DIY stuff with Arduino and ESPes.
+I am fond of programming and building DIY stuff with Arduino and ESPes.
 I have been tinkering with DIY electronics since the age of 12.
-I am also an open source contributor and I have deep respect for open source.
-Other than open source, I love hackathons.
-I have participated in many hackathons with my team Blueprint and also won a few.
+I am also an open source contributor and I believe in open source.
+Other than open source, I am zealous about hackathons.
+I have participated in many hackathons with my team Blueprint and also won at a few.
 I spend my day in front of the computer learning something new.
 I am also a part of many open communities in my city.
 Attending meetups and talks energizes me.
-I have also arranged and spoken at some meetups cause I love to go up the stage and speak to the public.
+I have also arranged and spoken at some meetups as I enjoy public speaking.
 <br/>
 <br/>
 While I am not programming.
 I enjoy reading books, spending time with my friends, and vibing to music.
 I am driven by creativity and optimization.